How to Build a Simple Soccer Betting Model (Step-by-Step)

 Compare your projected probability against sportsbook odds.

-Understanding how sportsbooks build and balance betting markets can help explain why odds movement sometimes differs from raw statistical projections.
+Bettors who understand how sportsbooks build and balance betting markets are often better equipped to recognize why odds movement may differ from raw statistical projections.

 If you’re wondering why this matters, it’s because betting markets react to probability pricing rather than team reputation alone.